rortan134/react-bypass/README.md

 The `<Bypass>` component itself doesn't render anything.
 Any prop passed onto it will be forwarded down to its children.
 Set `disabled={true}` to disable its default behavior.

+## Additional use cases

+`react-bypass` can be handy in several compositional scenarios:

+- **Unwrapping third‑party JSX**: Drop an outer wrapper from content you do not control (e.g., CMS/MDX-rendered blocks) while preserving the inner structure.
+- **Integrating with headless/primitive libraries**: Replace an outer element to turn a child into a trigger/label without changing the child's code.
+- **Improving semantics/accessibility**: Remove layout-only wrappers to promote the semantically meaningful child to be the rendered element.
+- **Polymorphic composition**: Collapse extra wrappers when composing polymorphic components so the visual/DOM tree stays lean.
+- **Routing/analytics bridges**: Swap an outer button/link wrapper to integrate with a router or analytics collector, keeping the original child intact.

 ## About

 Created in 2024, released under the MIT license.

+## Notes

+- Do not rely on `react-bypass` (or any UI-only mechanism) as the sole means of protecting actions.
+Authorization must be enforced at the server and data-access layers.
+- In Next.js, components that cross the server–client boundary are often wrapped by a `Suspense` boundary implicitly.
+Using `react-bypass` on such components may end up bypassing the `Suspense` wrapper rather than the intended child.
+- If you must operate near a boundary, target a stable, known child element rather than a top-level node that Next.js might wrap.